 While they may not have always called it “regenerative agriculture,” people have been practicing this type of management for centuries.
-In fact, regenerative agriculture asks agricultural producers to foster a deeper partnership with their oldest companion, Mother Nature.
+In fact, regenerative agriculture asks agricultural producers to manage the land in a way that more closely mimics nature.

 Why?
 Nature already provides the foundations for the farm (soil, water and sunshine).
 We just need to understand how to work with nature to maximize the ecosystem processes.

 Regenerative agriculture is not a prescription.